-Erwin Frink Smith’s Memories of His Wife Charlotte
+Botanist Erwin Frink Smith’s Memories of His Dear Wife Charlotte

-Erwin dealt with his grief by putting together a book made up of poetry, stories, and a biography of Charlotte.
-The book is called for her friends and mine: A book of aspirations, dreams, and memories.
-Of it, Erwin says,
+Erwin dealt with his grief by putting together a book of poetry, stories, and a biography of Charlotte.
+The book is called For Her Friends and Mine: A Nook of Aspirations, Dreams, and Memories.
+There is a photo of Charlotte in the first few pages of the book.

 Out of doors her keen eyes were always prying into the habits of all sorts of living things: ants, spiders, bees, wasps, fish, birds, cats, dogs.